Postgraduate Certificate of Education

 The post primary PGCE is a one year, full-time programme that prepares students for a career in teaching English, Drama and Media Studies.

-The closing date for this course is 31 January 2019.
+The closing date for applications is 8th January 2023.

 The aim of a PGCE is to prepare the student to become a competent teacher.
 This is achieved through a variety of teaching and learning methods which are summarised below: